KEN-00/shopping-receipt/README.md

 # Shopping Receipt
 A program that prints a receipt for a shopping cart.

+## Build and Run
+A runnable jar of this project can be built using Gradle.
+An alternative is to run the main class **ShoppingReceiptHelper** under  `src/main/java ` in a Java IDE (e.g. IntelliJ) .

 ## Input
 The program accepts the file path of a JSON file which contains purchase details as input.
 The JSON should contain the location of purchase and an array of purchase items.
 The table below list out the valid locations: